st4rdog/st4rdog.github.io/_tutorials/unity/game/labyrinth.md

 id       : tLabyrinth
 title    : "The Labyrinth"
 date     : 2015-11-15
+author   : aStardog

-subtitle : "How to make a ball maze game!" author   : aStardog
+subtitle       : "How to make a ball maze game!" subtitle-short : "How to make a ball maze game!"

 # IMAGES
 bg-img-path  : "/imgs/tutorials/game/monster-catcher/001.jpg"